 This cultivar has toothbrush inflorescences (like its parents) to about 6 cm long by 3 cm wide.
 They are pink-red and can be produced profusely, mainly in winter-spring and into summer.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.
-The carpels are to 40 mm long, pink-red with yellow-tips.
+In this cultivar, the carpels are to 40 mm long, pink-red with yellow-tips.
 The perianths are deep pink-red.

 This cultivar has been in use for a considerable time and has proved popular.